Guide: Employee-Driven Continuous Improvement

 Not every idea is worth collecting.
 If you drown in suggestions about office snacks while production efficiency is declining, you need filtering.
 Define which improvement categories matter right now: safety, quality, efficiency, customer experience, cost reduction, new product or service ideas.

-When employees know "we're specifically looking for ideas about warehouse efficiency this quarter," they think differently, and our list of 30 concrete process improvement ideas is a useful prompt sheet for framing those categories.
+When employees know "we're specifically looking for ideas about warehouse efficiency this quarter," they think differently, and the list of 30 concrete process improvement ideas is a useful prompt sheet for framing those categories.
 You get fewer nice-to-have ideas and more focused, strategic ones.
 This is also where running idea challenges helps.
 See your first idea challenge from question to decision in 10 days for a step-by-step template.

 Step 3: Pick a system that actually works